joexbayer/c-web-modules/README.md

 # Build it yourself!

-Note: MacOS support is not guarenteed!
+Note: MacOS support is not guaranteed!

 The project depends on: